 Each year on Yule, which is the Winter Solstice, choose a new Word of the Year for the coming year and release your WOTY from the previous year.
 Choose the word by going into meditation on Yule and asking your guides to help you discern the word you need to embrace in the coming 12 months.
 It might be a word that shows up in life in the weeks leading to Yule.

 SIMPLE RITUAL FOR CHRISTMAS EVE (12/24): Candle Hour

 This one is my family’s favorite winter tradition!
 Gather candles of all shapes and sizes, colors and scents, put them in containers, surround them with candy canes and branches from fir, pine, and cedar trees.
 Adorn your tables with fruits of the season and pine cones, cinnamon sticks.
 Then, for one hour, light all the candles and gather together with loved ones.
 You can play music, be in silence, or eat together during this time.
 But everyone should be in the space together, by candlelight.
 Some exchange gifts during Candle Hour if done close to midnight.
 I also like to make mulled wine and cider for candle hour.
 The recipe I follow is to place 1 gallon of wine, apple cider, or apple juice in a dutch oven, simmer with orange peel, cloves, cinnamon sticks, cardamom seed pods, and star anise on low for 30 minutes (your house will smell like heaven by the way!).
 Then strain and serve in glass mugs with a cinnamon stick to stir.

 SIMPLE RITUAL FOR NEW YEAR’S EVE (12/31): The Welcoming Toast

 May your holidays be blessed, my friends.
 Thank you for your love, your support, your encouragement, and your presence this year.
-Here’s to all the magic we will work in 2015, together.
+Here’s to all the magic we will work in the year to come, together.
 So it is.